jazzmind/concept-composition-framework/README.md

 - **State Isolation**: Each concept manages its own state independently
 - **Synchronization**: Concepts interact through a sync engine without creating dependencies

+For more information on the Concept Design methodology, see the [Concept Design Guide](./framework/docs/concept-design.md).

 ## 📦 Repository Structure

-This repository contains the complete Concept Design ecosystem:
+This repository contains several utilities for exploring and developing Concept Design applications:

 ### 1. 🧩 [VS Code Extension](./vscode-extension/)
 **Production-ready IDE tooling for Concept Design development**